-We have been working hard for years to make sure lesbian, gay, bisexual, transgender, and queer people feel welcome here.
+We have been working hard for years to make sure lesbian, gay, bisexual, transgender, non-binary and queer people feel welcome here.
 Being welcoming means striving for radical inclusion, and creating spaces that honor every part of our identities, backgrounds, and experiences.

 - Children and youth of all ages are welcome in the services on Sunday mornings.
-It’s okay if kids get wiggly and babies make happy noises; it makes us smile!
-To help make church a fun experience for all members of your family, here are a few things we thought you might like to know:
+It’s okay if kids get wiggly and babies make noises; it makes us smile!
+To help make church a positive experience for all members of your family, here are a few things we thought you might like to know:

 - You are welcome to walk in and out of the sanctuary with your child as needed.